All CS2 Maps: The Active Duty Map Pool in 2026

 Map Insight: Overpass is a Counter-Strike 2 map set in urban Berlin, featuring a mix of open areas and tight chokepoints.
 It includes key zones like a graffiti-covered B site under a highway and a well-defended A site near a park and government buildings.
 Verticality and map control are crucial for victory.

 Overpass is part of the Active Duty (Premier) pool as of Jan 2026.
 It’s a tactical map with lots of layered control: long A fights, connector pressure, and constant B contact around Monster/Short.
-Good teams win Overpass by taking space early and denying information with smart utility.

-CS2 Overpass Map Callouts
+Essential CS2 Overpass Map Callouts

-Other Maps and Game Modes
+Other CS2 Maps and Game Modes

 Not every map in CS2 belongs to the Premier pool.
 Valve also rotates maps across Competitive, Casual, Deathmatch, Wingman, and Arms Race, and those pools can include community maps that are not part of Active Duty.